matthewhuff89/roarke/gdd.md

 - Running out of time: I want there to be a sense of urgency as players go through levels.
 Keep moving forward or risk failing your mission by allowing the culprits to escape.

+- More of a presentation thing but still related: Thinking that when a player fails a level and returns to the beginning of a level, it'll be justified as 'Roarke was doing image training'.
+Screen after a game over is Roarke startling awake from a meditative stance, shaking his head and getting up.
+I kind of like that, just to keep some since of narrative consistency instead of just hand-waving 'it's a video game, you know what it is'.
+Seems more interesting to me and reveals more about Roarke's character.

 ### Art Style